 The best architectures, requirements, and designs emerge from self-organizing teams.

-There are a lot of proven concepts and methods available which support the design, evaluation, documentation and implementation of software architectures.
-Therefore, architectures can be engineered.
+There are a lot of proven concepts and methods available which support the design, evaluation, documentation, and implementation of software architectures.
+Therefore, architectures can be engineered2).
 They don’t emerge.
+The most adequate architectures are consciously designed by skilled, talented, trained, and experienced architects who apply structured and proven architectural practices (cp. ).
 The state-of-the-art architectural practices might not be well known but they are significant and valuable for every project – independent of the chosen development methodology (agile, plan-driven or hybrid) (see ).
 Moreover, although it is often asserted, there is no tension between agile and architecture.
 The challenge is not whether to adopt agile or architectural practices but how to best integrate agile and architectural practices.

 Architecture and Agility Practices Enable Each Other

 For medium and large software development projects3), agility is enabled by architecture and vice versa (cp. ).
 The architectural practices benefit from the agile practices because shorter iterations enable the incremental design and implementation of the architecture and provide faster feedback loops.
 As the stakeholder’s demands evolve, functional and architectural requirements can be incrementally elicited.
 The dependencies between functional and architectural requirements can be proactively managed to ensure that all necessary architectural elements are available in upcoming iterations (see e.g. the zipper model) (see ).
 The architecture is developed over several iterations and continuously validated by the features and functions which leverage the architecture.